Deltares/dfm_tools/README.rst

 	- (also install all packages in requirements.txt)

 - Use it in your scripts:
-	- from dfm_tools.grid import get_netdata, get_hismapmodeldata, plot_netmapdata
+	- from dfm_tools.grid import get_netdata, get_ncmodeldata, plot_netmapdata
 	- check tests folder for examples